A Guide To Conducting A Website Safety Check

 Below you’ll learn how to conduct a website safety check to ensure your current site is secure, and take steps to protect from any future attacks.

-Conducting a Website Security Check
+Conducting a Website Safety Check

-The goal of a security check is to identify any security vulnerabilities before they become actual issues.
+The goal of a security check risk assessment is to identify any security vulnerabilities before they become actual issues.
 After all, you can only fix security issues if you know they’re there in the first place.

 Follow the steps below to find and fix and existing security holes.